 libprimesieve natively supports C and C++, there are many C and C++ examples on GitHub.

-primesieve natively supports C and C++ and has bindings available for a few other programming languages:
+primesieve natively supports C and C++ and has bindings available for:

 Many thanks to the developers of these bindings!